eldin17/Electronics_Shop/README.md

 🧬 Entity Framework – ORM

 🔒 JWT Authentication – Utilizing Access and Refresh Tokens for seamless session management

+🗄️ Redis – Utilized as a high-performance cache and real-time JWT Blacklist for secure, immediate session revocation, and AI summary

 🤖 ML.NET – Co-purchase recommendations using Matrix Factorization on order history, with a category-based fallback mechanism